justinwoo/my-blog-posts/posts/2017-08-26-converting-types-you-dont-want-to-ones-you-do-in-purescript.md

----
-title: Converting types you don't want to ones you do in Purescript
-tags: purescript typelevel datatype-generics
-author: kimagure
-slide: false
----
 ## Update

 As of PureScript 0.12, we no longer need any of these tricks as Generics-Rep will not derive or use `Record` and `Field`, which is good since we can do everything with records directly using `RowToList`!